 These gorgeous hexagon patchwork cushions/pillows were made by my sister Tasha.
-She used a fabric called China Doll by Michael Miller to give it a retro Chinese feel, which really fits in with the decor of her house.
+She used a fabric called China Doll by Michael Miller to give it a retro Chinese feel, which fits in with the decor of her house.

 How to Make A Hexagon Patchwork Cushion/Pillow